AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

         -   30 days
         -   90 days
         -   180 days
-        **Note:** You do not need to activate Log Service to archive audit logs that are generated by SDDP.
+        **Note:** You do not need to activate Log Service to archive audit logs that are generated by DSC.

 8. Click **OK**.

     **Note:** If the authorization fails, check whether the usernames and passwords are correct.

-    After the authorization is completed, SDDP scans authorized data assets for sensitive data.
+    After the authorization is complete, DSC scans authorized data assets for sensitive data.

     In the list of authorized data assets, you can modify the authorization configuration for a data asset or cancel the authorization for a data asset.
 When you modify the authorization configuration for an ApsaraDB RDS database, you can modify only the username and password for accessing the database.
-After you cancel the authorization, SDDP no longer scans the database.
+After you cancel the authorization, DSC no longer scans the database.

-## Authorize SDDP to access DRDS databases
+## Authorize DSC to access DRDS databases

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.

 3. On the Cloud hosting page, click the **DRDS** tab.

-4. On the **DRDS** tab, click **Unauthorized**.
+4. On the **DRDS** tab, click **Not authorized**.

-5. Find the data assets that you want to authorize SDDP to access and enter the username and password that are used to access each data asset in the **Username** and **Password** fields.
+5. Find the data assets that you want to authorize DSC to access and enter the username and password that are used to access each data asset in the **Username** and **Password** fields.

-    You can also click **Batch password import** to import logon information for multiple data assets at a time.
-For more information, see [Import usernames and passwords for multiple data assets at a time](/intl.en-US/User Guide/Grant access to data assets.md).
+    You can also click **Batch password import** to import the logon information for multiple data assets at a time.
+For more information, see [Import logon information for multiple data assets at a time](/intl.en-US/User Guide/Grant access to data assets.md).

-    **Note:** Incorrect usernames or passwords cause an authorization failure.
-Make sure that you enter correct usernames and passwords.
+    **Note:** Invalid usernames or passwords cause an authorization failure.
+Make sure that you enter valid usernames and passwords.

-6. Select the data assets that you want to authorize SDDP to access and click **Batch operation**.
+6. Select the data assets that you want to authorize DSC to access and click **Batch operation**.

-    You can also click **Authorization** in the Actions column for a single data asset to authorize SDDP to access the data asset.
+    You can also click **One-click authorization** in the Actions column for a single data asset to authorize DSC to access the data asset.

-7. In the Batch processing for selected assets dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for SDDP and set the remaining parameters as required.
+7. In the Batch operation dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for DSC and set the remaining parameters as required.

     Set the following switches and parameters:

-    -   **Identify permissions**: specifies whether to grant SDDP the sensitive data detection permission on the selected data assets.
+    -   **Identify permissions**: specifies whether to grant DSC the sensitive data detection permissions on the selected data assets.
-    -   **Audit permissions**: specifies whether to grant SDDP the audit permission on the selected data assets.
+    -   **Audit permissions**: specifies whether to grant DSC the audit permissions on the selected data assets.
-    -   **Desensitization permissions**: specifies whether to grant SDDP the sensitive data de-identification permission on the selected data assets.
+    -   **Desensitization permissions**: specifies whether to grant DSC the sensitive data de-identification permissions on the selected data assets.
-    -   **Sensitive data sampling**: the number of samples that SDDP collects from the selected data assets.
-SDDP collects samples when it detects sensitive data in the data assets.
+    -   **Display number of sampling**: the number of samples that DSC collects from the selected data assets.
+DSC collects samples when it detects sensitive data in the data assets.
 You can use the sensitive data samples to further analyze the sensitive data.
 Valid values:
         -   0
         -   5
         -   10